-9 supplements you need on a vegan diet
+9 supplements you might need on a vegan diet

 Vitamin B12 is one of the essential nutrients vegans have a risk of missing out on.
 Vegetarians and vegans both have a higher risk of developing a deficiency of vitamin B12.
 For vegans not taking any supplements, this becomes especially true.
 Unwashed organic produce, nori, chlorella, nutritional yeast, spirulina, and mushrooms, which have been grown in B-12 fertile soils, are some rich sources of B12.